-As we’ve entered 2017, the new beginnings are looming very close ahead, it’s common for people to make plans for the future and find the answer for the question “Where to move?”.
-But while for many people this question has a strictly figurative meaning, for blog- and website owners who are using a CMS can read this question literally.
-The thing is, Internet technology is moving forward with such a rapid pace that a content management system should keep up or… be changed.
+As we’ve entered 2017, the new beginnings are looming very close ahead, it’s common for people to make plans for the future and find the answer to the question “Where to move?”.
+But while for many people this question has a strictly figurative meaning, for the blog- and website owners who are using a CMS can read this question literally.
+The thing is, Internet technology is moving forward at such a rapid pace that a content management system should keep up or… be changed.
 Let’s try to sort things out here.

 Looking at the state of things in the CMS market, it is not much different than it used to be a couple of years ago.
 The list of platforms remains pretty much the same, especially concerning the top CMSs.
 For instance, check out the stats from w3techs on the CMS market share SINCE the beginning of 2010:

 Note: For more details visit w3techs

 But… Don’t let this chart deceive you into believing that nothing changes in content management, though.
 In fact, this industry has got to adapt to the quickly changing trends in digital marketing, sales and customer service.

 So, what tendencies are likely to rule the CMS market in 2017 according to experts?

 Quality content is king

 The top tendency that pretty much defines a good CMS helps to focus on creating quality content rather than joining the competition for more and more content.
 This trend would mean ensuring a meaningful experience for visitors and is sure to lead its followers to success in the following year.